-In addition, glutamine assists with fighting catabolism, or the complex process of molecule breakdown within the muscles.
+Also, glutamine assists with fighting catabolism, or the complex process of molecule breakdown within the muscles.
 It also assists with intestinal health, keeping your gut flora balanced.

 Found both within fish and in abundance on shelves in health and grocery stores, fish oil is beloved by athletes and non-athletes alike.
-Fish oil is packed with omega-3's and has been demonstrated to support cardiovascular health, including lowering blood pressure and reducing the risk of heart attack or stroke.
+Fish oil is packed with omega-3s and has been demonstrated to support cardiovascular health, including lowering blood pressure and reducing the risk of heart attack or stroke.

 In addition to its cardiovascular benefits, fish oil's also shown to aid strength, muscle development, and performance during exercise.
-It can also reduce muscle soreness post-exercise, making it easier to work out for longer periods of time (without the increased risk of injury).
+It can also reduce muscle soreness post-exercise, making it easier to work out for longer periods (without the increased risk of injury).

 For those who do not enjoy eating fish regularly, fish oil tablets should be taken orally once a day for best results.

-This one may seem like just a health supplement, however taking multivitamins may also positively impact an athlete's performance (indirectly).
+This one may seem like just a health supplement, however, taking multivitamins may also positively impact an athlete's performance (indirectly).